Someguy123/HiddenEverywhere/README.md

 #HiddenEverywhere
-An add-on to help TOR users find hidden services for ClearNet sites they use every day
+A Firefox add-on to help TOR users find hidden services for ClearNet sites they use every day.

 Often, I tell people of [Facebook's hidden service](http://arstechnica.com/security/2014/10/facebook-offers-hidden-service-to-tor-users/) only to hear they didn't know.
 It's been around since 2014, offering TOR users additional security, compared to the Clearnet.